Things Heard & Seen: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 39% based on 87 reviews, with an average rating of 5.1/10.
 The website's critics consensus reads, "The terrors in Things Heard & Seen are overwhelmed by a banal and uninspired adaptation that fails to connect to its haunting source material."
 On Metacritic, it has a weighted average score of 49 out of 100, based on 24 critics, indicating "mixed or average reviews".

 KKFIs Russ Simmons gave the film a mixed review, stating: "The filmmakers create an eerie atmosphere that carries the movie even as it goes a bit off the rails in the finale."
 Albert Nowicki of His Name is Death believed that "the film is the most interesting when it tells the story of a doomed relationship, putting the toxic marriage under a microscope".
 He also noted that Things Heard & Seen was not as captivating as a horror film, as it was too similar to Robert Zemeckis' What Lies Beneath (2000).
 Noel Murray wrote in The Los Angeles Times, "while the cast is great, the milieu is vivid, the images are polished and the atmosphere is effectively moody, Things Heard & Seen fails to connect on a visceral level."

 Johnny Oleksinski's review in The New York Post was mildly positive, stating "Things Heard & Seen is an adequate haunted-house film, to be sure," and "while not in the same league as A Quiet Place and Charlie Kaufman's oddball Netflix thriller, it has a spooky atmosphere and an appealingly slow boil."
-Jocelyn Noveck's review in Associated Press called the film, "well-cast and often entertaining but campy and sometimes obvious."
+Jocelyn Noveck's review for the Associated Press called the film "well-cast and often entertaining but campy and sometimes obvious".
+Noveck also appraised the film as "a Swedenborgian thriller" for its references to the teachings of 18th-century theologian Emanuel Swedenborg.
+References to Swedenborg's work include the film's opening quote—"Things that are in heaven are more real than things that are in the world"—and presence of ghosts.